bwprice/apscale_blast_local/README.md

 ## Installation

-Apscale-blast can be installed on all common operating systems (Windows, Linux, MacOS) and is optimized for HPC clusters.
-Apscale-blast requires Python 3.10 or higher and can be easily installed via pip in any command line:
+Apscale_blast requires Python 3.10 or higher and can be easily installed via pip in any command line:

-`pip install apscale_blast`

-To update apscale-blast run:

-`pip install --upgrade apscale_blast`
+`pip install -e apscale_blast_local/`

-The easiest installation option is the [Conda apscale environment](https://github.com/TillMacher/apscale_installer).
-This way, all dependencies will automatically be installed.

 **Note**: This HPC-compatible version supports only local BLAST databases.
 For web-based BLAST functionality, please use the original version with additional dependencies.

 ### Further dependencies - blast+

-Apscale-blast calls blast+ (blastn) in the background.
+Apscale_blast calls blast+ (blastn) in the background.
 It should be installed and be in PATH to be executed from anywhere on the system.
 However, a PATH to the executable can also be provided within the command.

 You can find the latest blast+ executables and further information on the installation [here](https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/).